-Pharmaceuticals can be lifesavers for some, so becoming part of the team that dispenses drugs can be both financially rewarding and personally fulfilling.
+Pharmaceuticals can be lifesavers for some and a benefit to public health.
+Becoming part of the team that dispenses drugs can help others live better lives while being financially rewarding and personally fulfilling for you.

 What Will You Learn With Pharmacy-Related Degrees?